mshinn23/nardini/README.md

 # Citation

-If you use the Nardini package for published scientific research, please cite it.
-For e.g., the BibTeX entry is:
+If you use the Nardini package for scientific research that will be published, please cite it.
+For e.g., the BibTeX entry for the Nardini manuscript is:

 ```
 @article{cohan2021uncovering,